NoRaincheck/NoRaincheck.github.io/experiments.md

 ## IsoForest with k-NN

+_February 2025_

 Following on the general theme of using random-ness to infer or generate predictions, I've always been very curious about isolation forests, more specifically given the innate measure of "similarity" or "distance" can we use this in the supervised learning scenario via k-NN?

-Below is some code which implements this completely using stdlib Python with no dependencies on `numpy`
+Below is some code which implements this completely using stdlib Python with no dependencies on `numpy`.
+Written with heavy assistance from LLMs.

 ```python
 import random